wp-plugins/orbisius-cyberstore/readme.txt

 * fix: Orbisius CyberStore wasn't working well with older versions of itself (former DigiShop)
 * Added functionality (through extension) to make the order email text field into rich text editor
 * Tweaked the donation box in the dashboard.
 Looks better centered.
+* Made some text boxes larger (in settings)
+* Fixed paypal link to currency codes

 = 1.1.5 =
 * Tested with wp 3.5.2